ColinSullivan1/nats-config-examples/meta_problem/README.md

 # Instructions

+First, build the docker image which grabs the latest main branch for the NATS server.

+`$ cd docker/nats-server`
+`$ build.sh`

-From this directory run `./start.sh`
+Then pop back up to this directory and run `./start.sh`

 If it start up OK run `./stop.sh` and repeat until you see: